waynew99/waynew99/README.md

-- Incoming CS PhD student at UMich
+- CS PhD student at UMich
 - Research in Internet measurement and security

 <!---